Hannah Alexander

 Research Description

-My interest is in promoting the public’s understanding and appreciation of the role of science in our everyday lives.
+Following my retirement from bench science, I developed interest in promoting the public’s understanding and appreciation of the role of science in our everyday lives.
 My activities are geared toward providing training for students to explain their science to the general public and generating opportunities for them to do so.

-I have been instrumental in developing two graduate-level courses in the Division of Biological Sciences and a graduate certificate in science outreach.
-In Public Understanding of Science, students are mentored as they prepare a presentation and talk about a scientific topic of their choice, depicting the role of science in these issues, for an adult lay audience.
+I developed two graduate-level courses for the Division of Biological Sciences and a graduate certificate in science outreach.
+In the Public Understanding of Science course, students are mentored as they prepare presentations about a scientific topic of their choice, depicting the role of science in these issues, and deliver them to lay adult audiences in the community.
 Integrating Science with Outreach is a vehicle for graduate students to acquire academic credit for science outreach related activities they are involved with.
-The Science Outreach Graduate Certificate is based on 6 credit hours of academic work, and 6 credit hours of Outreach activities.
+The Science Outreach Graduate Certificate is based on 6 credit hours of academic work, and 6 credit hours of outreach activities.

 Awards and Honors